-- 1. Click on Add.

-- 2. Select Sub-authority.

-- Enter a CN (mandatory).
+- 1. Click on Add. - 2.
+Select Sub-authority. - Enter a CN (mandatory).
 This is a name that will help you identify your root authority, restricted to 64 characters.
-It may be the name of an organization, user, server, host, etc.

-- Enter an ID (optional).

-Here, you can add a shortcut to your CN, which will be useful for command lines.

-- 5. Select the parent authority: a sub-authority can only be used after the identification of its parent authority.

-The authority suggested as the parent for the pay sub-authority will be the default authority. - The authority suggested as the parent for the new sub-authority will be the default authority or the last authority selected before clicking on "Add > Sub-authority". - 6.
+It may be the name of an organization, user, server, host, etc. - Enter an ID (optional).
+Here, you can add a shortcut to your CN, which will be useful for command lines. - Select the parent authority: a sub-authority can only be used after the identification of its parent authority.
+The authority suggested as the parent for the new sub-authority will be the default authority - or the last authority selected before clicking on "Add > Sub-authority". - 6.
 Enter the password of the parent authority. - The icon allows you to view the password in plaintext to check that it is correct. - 7.
 Click on Next. - 8.
 Enter the password that will protect the sub-authority, then confirm it.